salmakhaled74/CS50/README.md

 # CS50X
-CS50 problem sets and labs
+My solutions to CS50 problem sets and labs